Candidate48/junit4Wiki/Parameterized-tests.md

 ## See also

-As an alternative to `Parameterized tests` you can also use the plugin https://github.com/Pragmatists/JUnitParams
+As an alternative to parameterized tests you can also use the plugin [JUnitParams](https://github.com/Pragmatists/JUnitParams)